Nameless Rumia's Wiki

 During this, ZUN resumed activities under the 'Team Shanghai Alice' label, and started to make video games with Microsoft Windows, thus the 'Windows version' (Windows版, Uindouzu-ban) began.
 Most people would retroactively regard the early-to-mid 2000s works as an 'early trilogy' (初期三部作, shoki sanbunsaku) and he'd start working with Twilight Frontier, while also releasing a number of CDs and print works.

-However, the Touhou Project series would enter a 'soft reboot' with Touhou Fuujinroku in 2007 because ZUN started focusing on the worldbuilding aspect, while still sprinkling in his own commentary on the world.
-These latter eras don't have unofficial community nicknames, which may say a lot about the current state of the community, so I'm just coming up with what seems to be the most appropriate.
+However, the Touhou Project series would enter a 'soft reboot' with Touhou Fuujinroku in 2007 because ZUN started focusing on the worldbuilding aspect, while still sprinkling in his own 'commentary' on the world.
+These latter eras don't have a community nickname that's collectively agreed upon, so I'm coming up with what seems appropriate so I'm not writing 'Modern Windows Era, Part 4'.

 List of substantial works